 Why is there such a resistance in the getting it right the first time?
 Fixing the problem a second and third time costs you even more money, additional wasted time and frustration coming out of the ying-yang.

-Today, we are second to none in crime fighting solutions, passionate in the success and cost effective as a solution.
+Today, we are second to none in crime-fighting solutions, passionate in the success and cost-effective as a solution.
 In other words, you can afford the investment!

-Tracometry Group of Companies has gone down that route and used our own monies, expertise and created a service being used today by over 500 agencies, other countries outside of the USA and as a sole source provider under contract with the Department of Defense (DoD), making a vital difference in saving thousands of lives in the war on terror.
+Perceptive Intelligence has gone down that route and used our own monies, expertise and created a service being used today by over 500 agencies, other countries outside of the USA and as a sole source provider under contract with the Department of Defense (DoD), making a vital difference in saving thousands of lives in the war on terror.

-It seems managerial logic has been locked away in the deepest prison cell as it is not willing in the understanding of the benefits of a constructive crime fighting solution.
+It seems managerial logic has been locked away in the deepest prison cell as it is not willing in the understanding of the benefits of a constructive crime-fighting solution.
 It is about management of limited resources and not chasing your own tail and disappearing within.
 Productive results for you and the people you protect and serve.

 I know, some of you hear the words computers and analytics and you head for the door, saying that is not what policing is all about.
-Yes it is!
+Yes, it is!
 We have made it so simple, I do not care what your expertise is with a keyboard.
-It is down to earth logic and it will be your criminal analysts that will setup the main system, but even that has been made easy.
+It is down to earth logic and it will be your criminal analysts that will set up the main system, but even that has been made easy.

 Why am I saying it this way?
-Simple, through research initiative, we looked back and found this comments from U.S. Department of Justice, a document on Perspectives on Policing.
+Simple, through research initiative, we looked back and found this comments from the U.S. Department of Justice, a document on Perspectives on Policing.

 Twenty years ago, January 1993 Issue 14 states: